 Fruits and vegetables are natural sources of potassium which is important in managing blood pressure.
 Since some studies show that low intakes of potassium may be related to hypertension, making half your plate fruits and vegetables will help you increase your intake.

-Unsalted nuts are an excellent source of unsaturated fats, the type which have been shown to help lower “bad” (LDL) cholesterol when substituted in place of saturated fats.
+Unsalted nuts are an excellent source of unsaturated fats, the type which are associated with lowering “bad” (LDL) cholesterol when they replace sources of saturated fats.
 Rich in antioxidants, nuts contain compounds which may reduce damage to blood vessels.
 These compounds also help keep blood vessels healthy for unrestricted blood flow.

 Choose Low-Fat or Fat-Free Dairy